 We drain the pool completely and perform a detailed inspection of the entire shell surface.
 This allows us to identify every crack, hollow spot, and area of delamination — not just what’s visible from the water.

-All existing plaster is mechanically chipped and removed down to the underlying gunite or shotcrete shell.
-Any structural cracks are routed out, cleaned, and filled with hydraulic cement or epoxy injection before replastering begins.
+Plaster is mechanically chipped and removed down to the underlying gunite or shotcrete shell in strategic places like under the tile line and around any structural components.
+Tile and coping are also removed at this time if needed.
 Proper prep is what separates a lasting job from one that peels in two seasons.

 A bonding agent is applied to the clean concrete shell to ensure the new plaster adheres firmly and uniformly across the entire surface.